MicahElliott/QWERkey/README.md

 Prefer `C-u C-u C-n` to move down 16 lines, rather than `C-16 C-n`.
 Or if you need to use numbers, get used to holding `Q-S-` with just the left pinky.
-You can even pinky-barre the first part of `C-Q-S-8 C-f` and then smoothly lift in the single `C-f`.
+You can even pinky-barré the first part of `C-Q-S-8 C-f` and then smoothly lift in the single `C-f`.

 There is a Firefox add-on called